kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 });
 {% endprism %}

 We'll end our code with functionality that makes an hidden `<div>` tags visible.
-The very last link at the top of the the page has an ID of `#btn-show-all`: when clicked, it uses jQuery to find all the `.player` elements and give them an inline style of `display:block;` if they don't have it already.
+The very last link at the top of the page has an ID of `#btn-show-all`: when clicked, it uses jQuery to find all the `.player` elements and give them an inline style of `display:block;` if they don't have it already.

-That's it but, again, there may be other
+That's it but, again, there may be other ways to do this...feel free to share alternatives.